 1st Grade through 12th Grade.
 Child goes in same class they are in at school or with same age children if homeschooled.

-There is a cost for dues each year.
-These dues help to cover the cost of books, awards, & activities throughout the year.
-Uniforms are a separate expense & can be paid when your child earns the uniform.
+Club dues are paid at the time of registration and are $45 until July 1, then $55 thereafter..
+These dues help to cover the cost of books, awards, and activities throughout the year.
+Uniforms are a separate expense and may be purchased at club when your child earns the uniform.

 Children are considered enrolled when all dues are paid, all forms are submitted, and there are enough volunteers to staff the classrooms.
 Limited scholarships may be available; please contact us.
 Typically a scholarship is ½ the cost of annual dues.
 If classes are full, your child will be placed on a waiting list and we will notify you.